nicolaferraro/nicolaferraro.github.io/_draft/2020-02-24-serverless-integration-with-camel-k.md

     teaser: post-logo-apache-camel-k-native.png
 ---

-Apache Camel K is reaching its maturity with current 1.0.0-RC2 release, just one step away from 1.0.0.
+Apache Camel K is reaching maturity with current 1.0.0-RC2 release, just one step away from 1.0.0.
-We've been working hard in the past months to add awesome features to Camel K, but also to improve its stability and performance.
+We've been working hard in the last months to add more awesome features to Camel K, but also to improve its stability and performance.
 This post contains a list of cool stuff that you'll find in latest release.

 First of all, if you're living under a rock and it's the first time you hear about Camel K,